blockchain/api-v1-client-ruby/docs/exchangerates.md

 ```

 ### `from_btc`
-Convert c value in satoshi to the provided currency.
+Convert x value in satoshi to the provided currency.
 Returns a `float`

 ##### Params:
 * `str currency` - currency code to convert to